 Palm oil is a controversial ingredient.
-While palm oil is not made with animal products, the process and production of making palm oil is far from ethical or animal friendly.
+While palm oil is not made with animal products, the process and production of making palm oil are far from ethical or animal friendly.

-Rainforests are deforested to make room from crops, and as a result animals lose their homes.
-If you follow a vegan lifestyle, you may want to consider eliminating foods with palm oil, or look for foods that use sustainable palm oil in their products.
+Rainforests are deforested to make room for crops, and as a result, animals lose their homes.
+If you follow a vegan lifestyle, you may want to consider eliminating foods with palm oil or look for foods that use sustainable palm oil in their products.

 Palm oil should also be avoided for health reasons as well.
 It is high in saturated fat which can have negative effects on your cardiovascular health.

-The original Oreos are not colored, however, many of their speciality, and Limited-Edition varieties use food coloring.
+The original Oreos are not colored, however, many of their specialty, and Limited-Edition varieties use food coloring.
 You will find ingredients like Red 3, Yellow 5, Yellow 6, Blue 2, Red 40.